 Clive Turpin led the second Café CAT gathering on the topic of CAT tools.
 Some returning group members and some new to the meeting shared thoughts and experience on using and adapting standard CAT tools in training and beyond.
 The discussion moved from letters, diagrams and monitoring tools to metaphor, stories and superheroes.
 We thought about the therapeutic relationship and how we might consider this a key tool in CAT.

 Clive reflects on this and another event in his blog “Café CAT: The Story So Far”.
 Read Clive’s blog by clicking here.

 What state are we in?
-Reviewing how states are incorporated into maps and our work
+Reviewing how states are incorporated into maps and our work – 11 October 2017

+Our first Café CAT was led by CAT psychotherapist and supervisor Clive Turpin and took place at Z Arts in Hulme.
+Clive started off a conversation on the topic of states of mind.
 The group that gathered included CAT practitioners, CAT psychotherapists, some just starting practitioner training, some about to complete it, and another psychological therapist who’d undertaken a placement using CAT during clinical psychology training.